 While largely plastic, the cabin materials are finished well and fit together with tight tolerances.
 With the available leather upholstery, the look is upscale; we find the lighter colors look more luxurious, the black very businesslike.
 Small items storage space is abundant, with a large center console, map pockets in the doors, a big glovebox and a handy tray below the center stack.

 The touch-screen navigation/audio systems work well and easily; we never had to consult the owner's manual to get what we wanted.
 If you're subscribed you get XM radio and real-time traffic data as well, and non-navi cars have options with OnStar.
-The switchgear is clearly labeled and easily laid out, the rotary light and drive switches both default to automatic, and the rear wiper switch is cleanly integrated onto the turn signal stalk where cruise control was in earlier generations.
+The switchgear is clearly labeled and arranged, the rotary light and drive switches both default to automatic, and the rear wiper switch is cleanly integrated onto the turn signal stalk.

-With the third row out and second row folded Tahoe has full-size cargo space of 108.9 cubic feet (108.3 for Expedition), 60.3 cubic feet behind the second row (Expedition 55.0) and 16.9 cubic feet behind the third row (Expedition 18.6).
+With the third row out and second row folded Tahoe has full-size cargo space of 108.9 cubic feet, 60.3 cubic feet behind the second row and 16.9 cubic feet behind the third row.
 The load height is about the same height as a typical pickup bed.

 The Tahoe rides quite well for a big, heavy utility and drives much less like a truck than its predecessor.
 We won't say it drives like a car, at least any car less than 10 years old because those have also advanced.